FAQ

 FOR INDIVIDUAL PICK-UP:

-> You must present your bib pick-up card, which will be sent to you by email four days before the event (Tuesday, November 7, 2023), either printed out or on your smartphone (check your spam folder if you haven’t received it).
+> You must present your bib pick-up card, which will be sent to you by email a few days before the event, either printed out or on your smartphone (check your spam folder if you haven’t received it).
 If you have not received or lost it: go to the “Litigation” desk upon your arrival with a piece of identification.

-Note: Your bib will not be issued if your file is incomplete (providing a valid medical certificate is essential for runners).
+Note: Your bib will not be issued if your file is incomplete (Providing the PPS or a valid sports license is mandatory for runners).

 FOR MULTIPLE PICK-UP:

-> Present the bib pick-up card for each participant (either printed or on a smartphone), which will be sent to you by email on Tuesday, November 7, 2023.
+> Present the bib pick-up card for each participant (either printed or on a smartphone), which will be sent to you by email a few days before the event.

 Note: Bibs will not be issued if the file is incomplete (providing a valid medical certificate is essential for runners).